Updated April 5, 2023

 NoSQL databases allow for the insertion of data without a predefined schema.
 As a result, one can make real-time application changes can be made easily without the need to worry about service interruptions.
 This makes development faster, more reliable and less time consuming for the database administrator.

 Horizontal scaling is done in a NoSQL database i.e. servers are added instead of increasing the capacity of a single server.
 It provide auto-sharding feature i.e. it automatically spread data across various numbers of servers.
 Application need not be aware of the composition of the server pool.
 A load of data and query are automatically balanced among the servers.
 If a server fails, it is quickly and transparently replaced without disrupting the application.

 The database allows automatic database replication.
 It is done to maintain availability in case of outages.
 Some sophisticated NoSQL databases provide automated recovery and are fully self-healing.
 To enable data localization and withstand regional failures, it can distribute the database across multiple geographic regions.
 NoSQL does not require a separate application to implement replication.

 NoSQL databases have integrated caching capabilities, meaning they keep frequently used data in system memory and remove the need for a separate caching layer.

 NoSQL offers interfaces that are easy to use for storing and querying data.
 APIs allow selection methods and low-level data manipulation.
 NoSQL does not use a standard-based query language.

 Why Use NoSQL Database?

 - Analytics: NoSQL database is suitable for doing analytical queries.
 Querying language used for atomic queries can also be used for analytical queries.

-- Scale: NoSQL database is preferred because they are designed to scale.
+- Scale: The database is preferred because they are designed to scale.
 They are designed to easily scale out when they grow.
 Data is divided and balanced among multiple nodes in a cluster and by default, aggregate queries are divided.
 Hence, one prefers them for their scalability.

 Types of NoSQL Database

 There are four primary types of NoSQL database i.e. Key-value stores, Document databases, wide- column stores and graph stores.